Postage stamps and postal history of the United States: Modern U.S. stamps

 The first US postage stamp to incorporate microprinting as a security feature was the American Wildflower Series introduced by the United States Postal Service in 1992.
 It was also the first commemorative stamp to be wholly produced by offset lithography.
 The USPS has since issued other stamps with more complex microprinting incorporated along with dates, words, and abbreviations such as USPS and even entire stamp designs composed of microprint letters.

+The first US stamp to officially honor a black American was issued in 1940, featuring Booker T. Washington.
+However, it wasn't until 1978 did the USPS started the Black Heritage series, the first stamp featuring Harriet Tubman.
+As of today, the Black Heritage series is the longest running U.S. stamp series.

+In 1994, the USPS released a sheet of stamps titled Legends of the West, which contained an error.
+It featured a misidentification, portraying African-American rodeo performer Bill Pickett's younger brother, Ben Pickett, instead of Bill himself.
+The stamps were recalled and reprinted with the correct photo, but due to the demand of the collectors and to recoup some of the printing revenue lost, the post office released 150,000 of the stamp sheets by lottery.

 In 2005, after 111 years of producing American postage stamps, the Bureau of Engraving and Printing ended its involvement with the postal service.

 On April 12, 2007, the Forever stamp went on sale for 41 cents, and is good for mailing one-ounce First-Class letters anytime in the future—regardless of price changes.
+On the same day, the Postal Service also issued an American flag stamp with the text "USA First Class", whose value is fixed at 41 cents.
 In 2011, the Post Office began issuing all new stamps for First-Class postage—both definitives and commemoratives—as Forever stamps: denominations were no longer included on them.
 Beginning in 2015, the Post Office made all other stamps Forever stamps-Postcard, Additional Ounce, Two Ounce, Three Ounce, and Non-Machinable Surcharge, and these types of stamps now have their use printed on them instead of a number.